 There being no objection, the House concurred in the Senate amendment to SUBSTITUTE HOUSE BILL NO. 1863 and advanced the bill as amended by the Senate to final passage.

-Representatives Gregerson and Griffey spoke in favor of the passage of the bill, as amended by the Senate.
+Representative Gregerson spoke in favor of the passage of the bill.

 The Speaker (Representative Orwall presiding) stated the question before the House to be the final passage of Substitute House Bill No. 1863, as amended by the Senate.